 Do you buy items?

 No, we don’t buy and then sell items, that would make us dealers.
-We do take your items, photograph, catalogue and advertise them in one of our sales to hopefully attract a number of bidders which will get you the best price possible for them.
+We do take your items, photograph, catalogue and advertise them in one of our sales to hopefully attract a number of bidders which will get you the best price possible for the item.

 How do I go about entering something into a sale?